 Faculty

 The Summer Institute will be a highly collegial training program for advanced graduate students and junior faculty led by political scientists from across the discipline who employ EITM approaches in their research.
-Below is a preliminary list of the faculty participants.
-Keep checking back, as more faculty will be added in the coming weeks!
+Below is a list of the faculty participants.

 Sean Gailmard